-- Late fees: These fees are charged when payments are not made on time.
+- Late fees are charged when payments are not made on time.

-- Brokers’ fees: It is particularly important for small businesses to be careful if using a broker to acquire a loan.
+- Brokers’ fees: Small businesses need to be careful if using a broker to acquire a loan.

-- Commitment or “ticking” fees: Some lenders charge this fee, usually a fixed percentage of an undisturbed loan amount, for guaranteeing a loan in the future.
+- Commitment or “ticking” fees: Some lenders charge this fee, usually a fixed percentage of an undisturbed loan amount, to guarantee a future loan.

 While fees and interest rates are significant, the key to comparing diverse loans is the annual percentage rate or APR.
-The APR tells you what the loan actually costs each year, taking fees into consideration.
-While a loan may appear to have a low-interest rate, a high APR gives away the underlying fees and the actual cost of the loan over time.
+The APR tells you what the loan costs each year, considering fees.
+While a loan may appear to have a low-interest rate, a high APR gives away the underlying fees and the actual loan cost over time.

-Armed with everything you need to know about finding and comparing term loans for specific financial needs, you can make decisions about your business’ future with confidence.
+Armed with everything you need to know about finding and comparing term loans for specific financial needs, you can confidently decide your business’s future.

 Let Us Help:

 BitX Funding is an online marketplace for small business owners looking to fund a project.
 We specialize in connecting small business owners with lenders who will compete for your business.
 We believe small business owners drive the economy and are passionate about helping your company reach its full potential.